 Dad and I have something in common.
 We know Jesus.
 Personally.
 Relation-ally.
 We will both live forever.
 We both know this “eternal life”.
 Without Christ we would die forever.

-I will give dad a hug, say “bye for now dad” (you know just in case I need to wait for eternity to see him again), get in the car and make the 5 hour drive back home.
-Man I miss dad! but not forever.
+I will give dad a hug, say “bye for now dad” (you know just in case I need to wait for eternity to see him again), get in the car and make the 5-hour drive back home.
+Oh, how much I miss dad!but not forever.

 Whoever has the Son has life; whoever does not have the Son of God does not have life.
 (1 John 5:12)

-Dad and I would really like to see you there, please don’t die forever.
+We have and know that life.
+Dad and I would really like to see you there.
+Please don’t die forever.

 Let me ramble a bit about some wilderness wanderings with my family last week.
 The sites and sounds were awesome!
 So much of our trip is a parallel to a life with God, pictures and all.
 Let’s talk about what we see. really see.